stuylinux/stuylinux.org/content/posts/meeting-posts/meeting2-picoctf.md

 A nice one to try is Riddle Registry.

 A hint for this one is *metadata*.
+A second hint is that many of these problems have the final answers encrypted.
+So if you see a random string of letters, dont be scared.
+Two common encryptions for these types of things would be *rot13* or *base64*.

 If you don't know what that is or a command to look at it, you should google it.
 The point of these CTF's are for you to learn, so looking things up and forming your plan from there is a great thing to do.